 Previous generations focused heavily on developing positive character traits.
 Parents and community members enforced like-minded expectations that offered children consistency and stability.
 The staggering increase in the number of children and youth suffering from mental health issues today (leading the American Academy of Pediatrics to declare a national mental health emergency) suggests that the ‘nouveau’ parenting approaches are not adequately preparing children to ultimately become independent adults who are respectful, responsible, resourceful, and resilient.

 For meaningful change to occur, character development must be restored as the primary focus of child-rearing.
 It will require parents to take a dispassionate, realistic look at their children’s behaviors as well as their own.
-When character development becomes the top priority of child-rearing, a kinder, more civil society will emerge.
-When that happens, children will be better equipped, and far more likely, to excel in life on their own (no micro-management needed).
+When character development becomes the top priority of child-rearing a more civil and kinder society will emerge.
+When that happens, children will be better equipped to excel in life on their own (no micro-management needed).

 © Sharon Knapp Lamberth